BikLab/MARS8180-EnvDataSci-Sp2026/Week6-9-metabarcoding-analysis.md

 From lowest (99.999999% probability of an error) to highest quality score (0.0001% probability of an error):
 ```!"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHI```

-Lets use the following command to get the first 8 lines of one of our ddt-samples.
+Lets use the following command to get the first 8 lines of one of our metabarcoding samples.

 ```
-zcat ddt-raw-fastq/DDT.10.1_S1258_L001_R1_001.fastq.gz | head -n 8
+zcat raw-data/16S-BOBA-MM.B.3.2-1.fastq.gz | head -n 8
 ```

 ```